 As fertility is such a personal and sensitive issue, it can be helpful to seek support to cope with potential side effects of chemotherapy on your ability to have children.
 Thrivers and their partners have found that going to specialized counseling can help them manage and express their feelings.
 Your doctor or care team may be able to provide resources.
-In addition, the HPV and Anal Cancer Foundation’s Peer to Peer Support Program can help match you with thrivers who have also experienced fertility issues.
+In addition, the Anal Cancer Foundation’s Peer to Peer Support Program can help match you with thrivers who have also experienced fertility issues.
 Talking to others who have gone through similar experiences may help bring you some comfort with regard to chemotherapy-linked infertility and help answer other concerns you may have.

 More information on what you might expect during treatment can be found here: